-The Aspire Program is a new program commencing July 2017 which will assist up to 600 people to permanently end their homelessness through long-term intensive case management, housing and employment pathways.
+The Aspire Program is a new program that commenced July 2017 which will assist up to 600 people to permanently end their homelessness through long-term intensive case management, housing and employment pathways.

 The Aspire Program is unique as it is based on the housing-first model and designed to focus on strengthening community engagement and employment participation.
 Program participants will be provided: